-If you do not itemize your deductions, you may take the 2006 standard deduction listed below for your filing status.
+If you do not itemize your deductions, you can take the 2008 standard deduction listed below for your filing status.

-Filing Standard

-Status Deduction

-Married filing jointly or Qualifying widow(er) Head of household Single or Married filing separately \$ 7,550
+Filing Status indard uction Married filing jointly or Qualifying widow(er) \$ 8,000

-To these amounts, add the additional amount shown next.
+\To these amounts, add the additional amount shown next.

 Additional amount for the elderly or the blind.
-An additional standard deduction amount of \$1,000 is allowed for a married individual (whether filing jointly or separately) or a qualifying widow(er) who is age 65 or older or blind in 2006 (\$2,000 if the individual is both age 65 or older and blind, \$4,000 if both spouses are age 65 or older and blind).
-An additional standard deduction amount of \$1,250 is allowed for an unmarried individual (single or head of household) who is age 65 or older or blind (\$2,500 if the individual is both age 65 or older and blind).
+An additional standard deduction amount of \$1.050 is allowed for a married individual (whether filing jointly or separately) or a qualifying widow(er) who is age 65 or older or blind in 2008 (\$2,100 if the individual is both age 65 or older and blind, \$4,200 if both spouses are age 65 or older and blind).
+An additional standard deduction amount of \$1.350 is allowed for an unmarried individual (single or head of household) who is age 65 or older or blind (\$2,700 if the individual is both age 65 or older and blind).

 Note.
-If you were born before January 2, 1942, you are considered to be age 65 or older in 2006.
+If you were born before January 2, 1944, you are considered to be age 65 or older in 2008.

 Limited standard deduction for dependents.
-If you can be claimed as a dependent on another person's 2006 return, your standard deduction is the greater of:
+If you can be claimed as a dependent on another person's

-• \$850, or
+2008 return, your standard deduction is the greater of:

-• Your earned income plus \$300 (up to the standard deduction amount).
+- \$900, or - Your earned income plus \$300 (up to the standard deduction amount).